eclipse-keyple/keyple-website/content/learn/user-guide/migration-guide.md

 <br>

-{{% callout note %}}The selection data is no longer provided to the observable reader but to the selection manager.
+{{% callout note %}}
+The selection data is no longer provided to the observable reader but to the selection manager.
 It is the observable reader that is provided to the selection manager.
 {{% /callout %}}